-The REAL trick is being alert and knowing what to look for so you don’t fall for these scams.
-Since most phishing emails have some common elements, they’re easy to spot once you know what to watch for.
+The REAL trick is being alert and knowing what to look for so you don’t fall for this kind of scam.
+Since most phishing scams have some common elements, they’re easy to spot once you know what to watch for in these emails.

 Look at the sender’s email address.
 Often this is your first clue something is amiss—if the address doesn’t match the business supposedly sending the email, it’s probably a scam.